srikanth-mokkapati/modern-pluto/src/pages/index.md

       History and Business.

-      The Idea of the Blog is to be casual, covering wide variety of topics width first and with some clarity.
+      The idea of this Blog is to be casual, covering wide variety of topics width first and with some clarity.
 Yeah, it is the Cafeteria Talk that can be a bit more informative, thoughtful and may be interesting.
     actions: